joyhaldar/largefileprocessor/README.md

 This is an assignment for the Data Engineer Position at Postman.

-Steps to setup (I used GitBash on Windows to execute the below commands):
+Steps to setup the docker image(I used GitBash on Windows to execute the below commands):

 1) git clone https://github.com/joyhaldar/largefileprocessor.git
 2) cd largefileprocessor
+3) Please place the csv file 'products.csv' in this folder.
-3) docker-compose build
+4) docker-compose build
-4) docker-compose up -d
+5) docker-compose up -d
-5) Don't close the terminal id not using '-d' flag in above command.
+6) Don't close the terminal id not using '-d' flag in above command.

-Steps to Create the tables:
+Steps to Create the tables (postgres and python inside docker):

 1) Open a new terminal/GitBash terminal.
 2) docker exec largefileprocessor_postgres_1 -it bash